Trusted WordPress tutorials, when you need them most.

 Example of next previous links in a WordPress post

 The next/previous links allow users to easily navigate individual articles and blog archive pages.
-It also helps you get more pageviews for your blog.
+It also helps you get more pageviews on your blog.

-Adding Next / Previous Links to WordPress by Using a Plugin
+Adding Next / Previous Links to WordPress Using a Plugin (Easiest Method)

-This method is easier and recommended for beginners who are not comfortable adding code to their websites.
+This method is easy and recommended for beginners who are not comfortable adding code to their websites.

-Upon activation, you need to visit the Settings » CBX Next Previous page.
+Upon activation, visit the Settings » CBX Next Previous page.
 From here, you can choose where you want to show the next and previous links on your website.

 Next and previous link plugin settings